Lytics Data Service

 Lytics is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Should an EU or Swiss individual be unable to resolve a complaint through the Council of Better Business Bureau's complaint process, they may contact the FTC at the following address:

 Federal Trade Commission

 600 Pennsylvania Avenue NW

 Lytics may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

-Where Lytics receives personal information from its subsidiaries, affiliates or other entities in the E, it will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.
+Where Lytics receives personal information from its subsidiaries, affiliates or other entities, it will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.